 The night before, put the corn to soak in plenty of water.
-The next day you will notice that the corn has softened a bit.
-Discard the soaking water and wash the corn thoroughly.
+The next discard the soaking water and wash the corn thoroughly.

-Place the corn in a large pot and cover with 5cm (2″) of water.
-The pot has to have the sufficient capacity for the corn, plenty of water and the meat.
+Place the corn in a large pot and cover with 2-inch (5cm) of water.

-Cook the corn for about 3 hours over medium heat, the time will depend on the type of corn you using (mexican hominy cooks faster than peruvian).
+Cook the corn for about 3 hours over medium heat, the time will depend on the type of corn you using (mexican corn cooks faster than peruvian).

 make the recaudo

-With the heat at medium-low, cook for about two to three hours or until the meat and hominy are very tender.
-Add salt to taste.
+Cook at medium-low heat from two to three hours or until the meat and hominy are very tender.
+Adjust salt to taste

 Remove the meat carefully, place it in a container and cover it.
-If the corn kernels still feels a bit hard, you can continue cooking without the meat inside, in any case the flavour is already well integrated.
-Just remember to always adjust the salt if you add a little more water.
+If the corn kernels still feels a bit hard, you can continue cooking without the meat inside.

-Once hominy is super tender, pozole will be ready.
-You can serve on a deep plate topping with meat and your favourite ingredientes like chopped onions, radish, sauce, lettuce, etc.
+Once hominy becomes very tender, pozole will be ready.
+You can serve it on a deep plate topping with meat and the toppings suggested.